 A domain is the web address that comes after the @ symbol in an email address. aiR for Privilege extracts domains from communicating email addresses found across all email segments within email documents in the data set.
-Understanding the email address domains owned by law firms, public, or in-house provides data points that our AI uses to make more effective privilege conferring predictions.
+Understanding the email address domains owned by law firms, personal email services, in-house, or other organizations provides data points that our AI uses to make more effective privilege-conferring predictions.

-Domains can only be annotated when the Classify Domains pipeline step has a status of Ready to Apply Annotations or when the Confirm Privilege Status pipeline step has a status of Ready to Apply Annotations.
+Domains can only be annotated when the Classify Domains pipeline step has a status of Ready to Apply Annotations or when the Confirm Domain Privilege Designations pipeline step has a status of Ready to Apply Revisions.

 All Predicted Law Firm Domains relevant to the active project must have an Annotator Decision set to proceed.